-In Cambridge, first responders from Pro EMS ambulance service and Cambridge Fire Department are often the first emergency personnel to arrive at the site of an overdose.
-Data from Pro EMS (which includes fire department data) are invaluable for pinpointing where opioid overdoses are occurring in the city, determining how frequently naloxone is administered, and learning what populations are at greatest risk.
+In Cambridge, first responders from Pro EMS ambulance service and the Cambridge Fire Department are often the first emergency personnel to arrive at the site of an overdose.
+Data from Pro EMS (which includes fire department data) are invaluable for pinpointing where opioid overdoses occur in the city, determining how frequently naloxone is administered, and learning what populations are at greatest risk.

-Figure 2 shows the density of opioid-related overdoses in Cambridge in 2016, based on spatial analysis of Pro EMS ambulance data.
+Figure 2 shows the density of opioid-related overdoses in Cambridge in 2017, based on spatial analysis of Pro EMS data.

 How to read the maps in this report: The heat maps are primarily intended as visual tools, and exact overdose counts should not be estimated from the results.
-Red areas indicate the highest density of overdose incidents in 2016.
-Color categories can be interpreted relative to one another, with red areas having more incidents than orange, orange more than yellow, and so on.
-Gray areas indicate the lowest density of overdose incidents.
+Yellow areas indicate the highest density of overdose incidents in 2017.
+Color categories can be interpreted relative to one another, with yellow areas having more incidents than dark yellow, dark yellow more than gray, and so on.
+Dark gray areas indicate the lowest density of overdose incidents.
 Clear areas indicate no incidents.
 Because the shaded areas have been smoothed to protect privacy, the numbers represented by the color bands are approximations.

 Figure 2.
-Opioid-Related Overdoses in 2016, Cambridge, MA
+Opioid-Related Overdoses in 2017, Cambridge, MA

 Commercial districts had the highest density of opioid-related overdoses in Cambridge.
-These incidents were clustered in Central Square, Harvard Square, and Porter Square on the Red Line, and near Lechmere on the Green Line.
-However, overdose incidents occurred in nearly every neighborhood in Cambridge in 2016.
+These incidents were clustered in Central Square, Harvard Square, Alewife, and Porter Square on the Red Line, and near Lechmere on the Green Line.
+However, overdose incidents occurred in every neighborhood in Cambridge in 2017.

-Figure 3 shows the types of places where opioid-related overdoses occurred in Cambridge in 2016, based on Pro EMS ambulance data.
+Figure 3 shows the types of places where opioid-related overdoses occurred in Cambridge in 2017, based on Pro EMS data.

-Of the 238 ambulance pickups for opioid-related overdoses in 2016, the majority (52%) occurred in public places, such as on the street, in a public building or park, at a business, or in a T station.
-About 11% of ambulance pickups were from a shelter.
+Of the 138 ambulance pickups for opioid-related overdoses in 2017, the majority (65%) occurred in public places, such as on the street, in a public building or park, at a business, or in a T station.
+About 9% of ambulance pickups were from a shelter.

-Interestingly, private residences made up nearly a third (32%) of ambulance pickups.
+Interestingly, private residences made up nearly a quarter (22%) of ambulance pickups.
 Whereas opioid-related overdoses in public spaces tended to occur repeatedly in the same locations in Cambridge-such as shelters and commercial squares-overdoses in private residences occurred in homes scattered across the city.

 Figure 3.
-Ambulance Pickups of Suspected Overdose Patients by Location, 2016
+Ambulance Pickups of Suspected Overdose Patients by Location, 2017

-Note: There were a total of 238 ambulance pickups in Cambridge for opioid-related incidents in 2016.
-Twenty-two of these pick-ups had an unknown location.
+Note: There were a total of 138 ambulance pickups in Cambridge for opioid-related incidents in 2017.
+Twenty-two of these pick-ups had an unknown location category.

-In 2016, Pro EMS ambulance service transported the majority of opioid-related overdose cases to Cambridge Hospital (71%), followed by Mount Auburn Hospital (19%) and Massachusetts General Hospital (7%).
+In 2017, Pro EMS ambulance service transported the majority of opioid-related overdose cases to Cambridge Hospital (65%), followed by Mount Auburn Hospital (29%) and Massachusetts General Hospital (3%).
 Pro EMS typically transports overdose patients to the nearest hospital, unless a patient expresses a preference for another facility (Table 1).

-Table 1: Cambridge Opioid-Related Overdose Cases Transported by Pro EMS by Hospital Destination, 2016
+Table 1: Cambridge Opioid-Related Overdose Cases Transported by Pro EMS by Hospital Destination, 2017

-Hospital Incidents
+Hospital Destination Incidents

 Percent Number

-CHA Cambridge Hospital 70.7% 162
+CHA Cambridge Hospital 65.2% 90

-Mount Auburn Hospital 19.2% 44
+Mount Auburn Hospital 29.0% 40

-Massachusetts General Hospital 7.4% 17
+Massachusetts General Hospital 2.9% 4

-Other Medical Centers 1.3% 6
+BIDMC-West 1.4% 2

+No Hospital (patient refused) 1.4% 2

 Note: May not add up to 100% due to rounding.
-Data Source: Pro EMS Ambulance Service.
+Data Source: Pro EMS Ambulance Service